-How a 110-year-old general contractor cut costs in half and positioned themselves for future growth.
+How a 110-year-old general contractor cut costs in half and positioned itself for future growth

 “Now, we have the talent to do more than we ever could before.
 By having our financial statements in place, we are positioned to go after new industries, markets, and acquisitions.” – Jimmy Kinley, CEO, Kinley Corporation